-14 https://checkstyle.sourceforge.io/

-required rather than a Java Runtime Environment (JRE).
+14 https://checkstyle.sourceforge.io/ known working versions are 8.35 up to 8.41 a Java Development Kit (JDK) is required rather than a Java Runtime Environment (JRE).
 We just mention some of the decisions here: The dependency management and the build process are specified in Maven.
-Templates for code formatting and validation of the formatting are available for checkstyle in the source code repository as part of the Eclipse project for managed platform dependencies.
+Templates for code formatting and validation of the formatting are available for checkstyle in the source code repository as part of the Eclipse project for managed platform dependencies and shall be applied prior to any commit.
 A common logging framework was selected (slf4j) based on decisions of components to be integrated.
 Components of the IIP-Ecosphere platform are represented as individual Eclipse projects.
 For compliance with yet unknown edge devices, we require that (at least the lower, edge-related) layers are executable with Java 1.8 (as this is also the case for many available IoT libraries).
-This technical constraint may be relaxed for higher platform layers.
+This technical constraint may be relaxed for higher platform layers, e.g., Java 11 or Java 13 may be used.
+For the continuous integration, the build/deployment process is specified due to technical reasons in ANT and for platform examples partially as Bash shell scripts.